mdeguzis/documents/reprepro/setting-up-reprepro.md

 gpg --gen-key
 ```

-Add the following to ~/.profile so gpg-agent will be invoked automatically when it is not running
+Add the following to ~/.profile so gpg-agent will be invoked automatically when it is not running.

+**DO NOT USE ANYMORE**

 ```
 if test -f $HOME/.gpg-agent-info && kill -0 `cut -d: -f 2 $HOME/.gpg-agent-info` 2> /dev/null; then